Changes in Alpine swifts' body size and shape

 • addressing the debate between quantitative geneticists and demographers in how to generate reliable predictions for responses to climate change by applying the different approaches in the same study system.

-Some photos from the fieldwork:
+Some photos from the fieldwork

 A video of one of our colonies in Solothurn